The Byre at Bulmoor Farmhouse

 Its attractions are year round, but at their very best in April to May when the woods and hedgerows are awash with wild flowers and the orchards are in full bloom - The perfect hideaway for a coast and country holiday, 4-star rated by Visit England.

-The 2nd bedroom is an en-suite twin in the adjoining wing (It has its own front door so may not be suitable for children under about 8 years old unless accompanied by an older child or an adult).
+The 2nd bedroom is an en-suite twin in the adjoining wing (It has its own front door so may not be suitable for children under 6 years old unless accompanied by an older child or an adult).

 |Size||Sleeps up to 4, 2 bedrooms|